ksoichiro/gradle-console-reporter/README.md

         // Set this property to your custom cobertura task name, if you need.
         // Default is 'cobertura'.
+        // If your coverage report is generated after build
+        // but you always see '0.0%' by this plugin,
+        // you might have to change this property
+        // to 'generateCoberturaReport'.
         coverageTaskName 'cobertura'

         // Set this property to your Cobertura report XML file.